-Compare your results with the average weekly engagement rate.
+Compare these social media marketing results with the average weekly engagement rate.
 Also, find out the targeting parameter that’s performing better.
 In social media examiner’s experiment with organic targeting: A smaller page performed better than a larger page.
 But, results will vary based on your business audience.

 4. Post when your competitors are asleep.

 Here are a few more studies and optimal times for any media marketer or business owner to best time good content.

 Then, conduct your own media marketing test: post in the off-peak hours (6 PM – 8 AM) with the maximum possible fans online.
 Your chances of appearing in the feed increase since other Facebook pages aren’t posting during this period.
-Here are the results when Track Maven tested with this posting strategy.
+Here are the results when Track Maven tested with this social media marketing strategy.